pcibraro/bff-auth0-netcore/README.md

 - Pages, this folder contains server side pages, which are mostly used for rendering errors on the backend.
 - Startups.cs, this is the main class where the ASP.NET Core Middleware classes are configured as well as the dependency injection container.

-Before modifying any code, we will proceed to configure first our application in Auth0, which will give us access to the keys and authentication endpoints for the OpenID middleware in .NET Core.
+Before modifying any code, we will proceed to configure first our application in Auth0.
+That configuration will give us access to the keys and authentication endpoints for the OpenID middleware in .NET Core.

 ### Auth0 Configuration